BitsInMyBlood/100-days-of-code/log.md

 **Today's Progress:** Finishing up the regular expressions section of the javascript module on FCC

 **Thoughts:** Sometimes, these regular expressions seem like magic.

+### Day 36 January 8, 2019

+**Today's Progress:** Completed the regular expression module, and started the debugging module.

+**Thoughts:** I like debugging.
+Studying for the Oracle Java SE 7 test involved a ton of debugging.
+Yay, debugging!